Chapter 7 Bankruptcy Lawyers in Jacksonville

 Edwards & Edwards, P.A., we have

-more than 50 years of combined experience, which is why we are fully equipped to determine whether Chapter 7 bankruptcy
+more than 50 years of combined experience, which is why we are fully equipped to determine whether it is the solution

-is the solution you need.
-While both consumers and businesses can file,
+you need.
+While both consumers and businesses can file, not everyone will

-not everyone will qualify, and it might not be right for your particular
+qualify, and it might not be right for your particular situation.
+That

-situation.
-That said, Chapter 7 provides invaluable relief for hundreds
+said, Chapter 7 provides invaluable relief for hundreds of thousands of

-of thousands of filers each year.
-If we believe Chapter 7 is the most
+filers each year.
+If we believe that filing is the most appropriate strategy

 Don’t wait to begin your debt-relief process.
 Call